arorarshi/survClust/README.md

 Below is the workflow of proposed *survClust* method:

-1.  `getDist` - Compute a weighted distance matrix across given `m` data types.
+1.  `getDist` - Compute a weighted distance matrix based on outcome across given `m` data types.
 Standardization and accounting for non-overlapping samples is also accomplished in this step.

 2.  `combineDist`- Integrate `m` data types by averaging over `m` weighted distance matrices.